It was a pretty awesome weekend—my first in Bend.

 Holy moly it was an amazing sight.
 I’ve never seen a swan’s wings unfurled.
 This one probably had an 8-foot wingspan.
 EIGHT FEET.
 Who knew?

-My mom brought me flowers for my front stoop, pansies.
-Apparently pansies are quite delicious because they’ve been chewed down to a nub by the local deer.
+My mom brought me flowers for my front stoop including pansies.
+Apparently, pansies are quite delicious because they’ve been chewed down to a nub by the local deer.
 And the deer left me a little gift on my front walk, proving that shitting where you eat is all cool with Bend wildlife.

 Best Brunch So Far: CHOW